Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Luxor's Valley of the Kings

-The entrance fees to Luxor’s Valley of the Kings are confusing.
-A standard entrance ticket (E£ 260) grants visitors access to any three of the tombs.
-There is one set of exceptions as the tombs of King Tutankhamun (E£ 300), Seti I (E£ 1000), and Rameses V and VI (E£ 100) require an extra ticket.
+The entrance fees to Luxor’s Valley of the Kings can be confusing.
+A standard entrance ticket (750 EGP) grants visitors access to any three of the tombs.
+There is one set of exceptions as the tombs of King Tutankhamun (700 EGP), Seti I (2,000 EGP), and Rameses V and VI (220 EGP) require extra tickets.
 If you only want to visit the tombs of King Tut, Seti I, and Rameses V and VI, you still need to purchase the main entrance ticket.

 Nermeen recommended visiting the tombs of Rameses IV, Merenptah, and Rameses I. These tombs were the three that were included with the entrance ticket.
 In addition to those tombs, I paid for two extra tombs, Tutankhamun and Rameses V/VI.
-With limited time and limited funds, I chose not to pay the E£ 1,000 to visit the tomb of Seti I.
+With limited time and limited funds, I chose not to pay the 1,000 EGP (now 2,000) to visit the tomb of Seti I.

 Although I had done some research on the Valley of the Kings, I was overwhelmed by the amazing writings and carvings inside each tomb.
 The tombs are supposed to resemble the Underworld, and construction typically began on each pharaoh’s tomb when they received their crown.
 The longer the pharaoh was alive, the longer and deeper the tomb’s corridor.

 According to Nermeen, each corridor was decorated with hieroglyphic scripture from the Egyptian Holy Books.
-At the end of the corridor was a tomb, or a false tomb, to fight against tomb raiding, where the sarcophagus of the deceased pharaoh was located.
-The purpose of these tombs was to ensure that the deceased pharaoh was able to pass to the Underworld, where they would live for eternity.
+At the end of the corridor was a tomb, or a false tomb to deter tomb raiding, where the sarcophagus of the deceased pharaoh was located.
+The purpose of these tombs was to ensure that the deceased pharaoh could pass to the Underworld and live for eternity.

 The photo below shows the Tomb of Rameses IV.
 Inside Rameses IV’s tomb, there are multiple areas where the corridor widens.
 The wider areas have some of the most impressive examples of Egyptian burial art.
 Rameses IV’s tomb was the first tomb I visited.